jay0146/Active-Directory-Home-Lab-VirtualBox-/README.md

 - Windows 10
 - Connected to the internal virtual network
-- Receives network configuration automatically through DHCP
+- Receives network configuration through DHCP
-- Joined to the **Active Directory domain**
+- Joined to the Active Directory domain
 - Authenticates using domain user accounts

 ---